SeigneurLefou/Marvin-the-Paranoid-Assistant/README.md

 ## Contributions

 To suggest a new feature or report a bug, please open an Issue on the official GitHub repository.
 Contributions via Pull Requests are welcome following technical review.
+Precise the usage of any LLM in your pull request and don't vibe code.